LuxDL/Lux.jl/docs/src/manual/nested_autodiff.md

 Notice that in this example the Jacobian `J` consists on the full matrix of derivatives of `smodel` with respect the different inputs in `x`.
 In many cases, we are interested in computing the Jacobian with respect to each input individually, avoiding the unnecessary calculation of zero entries of the Jacobian.
-This can be achived with [`batched_jacobian`](@ref) to parse the calculation of the Jacobian per each single input.
+This can be achieved with [`batched_jacobian`](@ref) to parse the calculation of the Jacobian per each single input.
 Using the same example from the previous section: